lyquita/Hireoo/README.md

 I love to try things that look interesting or never try before.
 It makes me excited and motivated.

-I'm a PM, literally kind of product manager, and project manager.
+I'm a PM, literally kind of a product manager and a project manager.
 But I won't care about the title, I know I just a  'designer' that solves a problem through design.
 It makes me excited when I know what I do can help other people.

+My goal is to be a renaissance girl, I know it's hard and there is a long way along with.
+- "Be patient, step by step.
+You can be a slow walker, but you can't walk back. "
+- " Never stop, keep exploring.
+Smile to the world with my gratitude."

 ### And...Me?
 - 🥛 I drink a bottle of milk tea every day without ice and sugar, but pearls.